Alternative Student Loans

 Loans are funds borrowed now but must be paid back later.
 We advise all undergraduate and graduate students to consider borrowing alternatively, only after they have fully exhausted the use of title IV grants and loan allowances.
 Financial planning is essential when determining how to pay for your education and can help to keep educational debt manageable.

 We also acknowledge the right of a student to forego eligible title IV aid in lieu of a loan from a non-federal source to solely finance all of their educational related expenses.
-However, if this situation applies to you, an Alternative Loan Release Form must be completed and submitted to the Office of Financial Aid – Alternative Loans Department.
+However, if this situation applies to you.
+Please complete either the of the following forms, according to the financial aid year your applied for an alternative loan and submitted to the Office of Financial Aid – Alternative Loans Department.

 Alternative Loan Application Process